 What options are available for birth control?

-A doctor may prescribe one 10 ten different birth control options depending on your needs and what will work best for you.
+A doctor may prescribe one of ten different birth control options depending on your needs and what will work best for you.
 If the doctor prescribes one of these birth control options, you can have that prescription fulfilled at a pharmacy of your choice.

 Pharmacies get pills from different suppliers.
 To try to ensure that you get your prescription in a timely manner, a pharmacy will usually go with the supplier that has product in stock at the time it is needed.
 Depending on the supplier of your birth control, pills may come in a different colour, shape, or markings.
 Below are the varieties of birth control which may be prescribed, along with any acceptable variations the pharmacy may use to fulfill the prescription.